openaps/docs/docs/Using-openaps-Tools/using.md

 <br>
 ## Backing Up Your openaps Instance

 There are numerous ways to back up your system, from making a copy of the entire SD card to copying over individual files.
 Here, we will discuss one method of using git to back up just the openaps instance you've created.
-Note that this will not back up the entire sysem (and all the work you did in [Setting Up the Raspberry Pi 2]() and [Setting Up openaps]()), but it will enable you to skip all of the configuration steps above if something happens.
+Note that this will not back up the entire sysem (and all the work you did in [Setting Up the Raspberry Pi 2](./docs/Setup/rpi.md) and [Setting Up openaps](./docs/Setup/openaps.md)), but it will enable you to skip all of the configuration steps above if something happens.

+For this backup method, we will take advantage of the fact that your openaps instanace is a git repository.
+We won't go over git here, but take a look at the references on the [Resources](./docs/Resources/resources.md) page to get familiar with the basics.
+Typically, we would do this backup using GitHub, since that is where most of the openaps repositories are located and you should already have an account.
+However, GitHub only provides free repositories if they are public, and since this repository has your `openaps.ini` file—and thus your pump's serial number—in it, we want to make sure it is private.
+You can [purchase a monthly GitHub plan](https://github.com/pricing), but there is another way.

+[Bitbucket](https://bitbucket.org/) offers a similar service but permits users to create free private repositories.
+Go ahead and sign up and then create a repository.
+You can call it whatever you like, but makes sure that on the "Create a new repository" setup page you leave the "This is a private repository" box checked.
+Once created, you will be directed to a "Repository setup" page.
+Under the "Command line" section, click on the "I have an existing project" option and follow the instructions.

+Once you have completed this step, all of the files in your `<my_openaps>` directory will be saved in your online Bitbucket repository.
+Whenever you would like to update your backup, simply go into your `<my_openaps>` directory and `$ git push`.
+This process can be automated, but we'll save that for another day.

 <br>
 ------
 [EVERYTHING BELOW IS JUST NOTES AT THE MOMENT]

-Discuss ...
-- git and diffs
 - plugins (vendors)
 - Consider telling them how to `history` somewhere (or whatever you're supposed to type at the beginning of your session to save the whole history so if you run into snafus, you can spit back a copy of what you've done for trouble shooting help) (I believe the command is `script`, but I'm not certain)